homics/instructions/homics/docs/setup.md

 All the code for this HandsOn is hosted on github under the [homics](https://github.com/homics) project.

+You will need to install the `git` command line to checkout the code base and follow the HandsOn.

 ## **Java** & **Maven**

 ![java](img/java.png) ![maven](img/maven.png)